wbudic/LifeLog/Current Development Check List.md

 * Static pages setting for the pages directory.
 * Search on multiwords should rank by encounter of words specified and display first.
 (That one is difficult)
-* Multi db driver type support.
-Earth stage requires same SQL related code to work on at least one more DBMS type other than SQLight.
-  * PostgreSQL is most likelly candidate as MySQL is not easy to install for the average user.
-  * Developing and adopting to MySQL or any other system is not prerogative, as it works well as it is with inbuild simplicity.
 * Provide markdown text functionality to html pages.
 For quick vanila plain documentation.
-* Auto collapse/epand on multi line logs by 0-none as default.
+* Auto collapse/expand on multi line logs by 0-none as default.
 Setting to 1 or more showes only that number of lines.
 (That one is difficult)
 * &#10004; Implement title bolding on logs using markdown, so tags can be avoided, for multiline logs.
+* &#10004; Multi db driver type support.
+Earth stage requires same SQL related code to work on at least one more DBMS type other than SQLight.
+  * PostgreSQL is most likelly candidate as MySQL is not easy to install for the average user.
+  * Developing and adopting to MySQL or any other system is not prerogative, as it works well as it is with inbuild simplicity.

 ### v.2.0 SUN RC2 Encountered